 32. Use Door County As a First Stop in Exploring Eastern Wisconsin

 Door County provides a great introduction to the state of Wisconsin.
-If you are coming to Door County and can spend a few extra days, consider trips to Green Bay or Milwaukee.
+If you are coming to Door County and can spend a few extra days, consider Green Bay or Milwaukee trips.

 Green Bay Packers fans will enjoy seeing Lambeau Field and the Green Bay Packers Hall of Fame.
-The botanical gardens and zoo also are good attractions in Green Bay, which is about an hour from Door County.
+The botanical gardens and zoo are good attractions in Green Bay, about an hour from Door County.

 Milwaukee is about three hours from Door County.
 It offers many treasures, including its historic downtown, Pabst Theater, and Sculpture Milwaukee.